ChrisWiegman/chriswiegman.com/content/posts/2014-08-13-what-does-http-mean.md

 We all know that there is something called HTTP when we go to a website, for most of us it’s the four (or five if you’re using https) letters in the beginning of a website address.
 For example, if you look at the whole address of this site it is [https://www.chriswiegman.com][1].
 What does this really mean though?
 ## Hypertext Transfer Protocol

-In the simplest terms HTTP&nbsp;stands for Hypertext Transfer Protocol.
+In the simplest terms HTTP stands for Hypertext Transfer Protocol.
 This is a fancy name for a set of rules (also known as a protocol) that computers use to transfer a specific kind of information, in this case the HTML documents (and others) that make up a website.

-In other words HTTP&nbsp;is a language used by a network to transfer information from a web server to your browser.
+In other words HTTP is a language used by a network to transfer information from a web server to your browser.

 ## A Bit of History